adrianleb/embedElement/README.md

 - Clone repository
 - Install depedensies with `bower`
 - run a simple http server of choice

+# how to use
+- embedElement depends on polymer(http://www.polymer-project.org/) and platform(http://www.polymer-project.org/docs/start/platform.html) you must load both before using embedElement
+- load scripts, add the tag and thats it!

 #TODO
 - stable jsonp proxy